cyrilletuzi/angular-async-local-storage/docs/INTEROPERABILITY.md

 ### `indexedDB` store

-In `indexedDB`, creating a store is only possible inside the `upgradeneeded` event, which only happens when opening the database for the first time, or when the version change (but this case doesn't happen in this lib).
+In `indexedDB`, creating a store is only possible inside the `upgradeneeded` event, which only happens when opening the database for the first time, or when the version change (but this case does not happen in this lib).

 **If this step is missing, then all `indexedDB` operations in the lib will fail as the store will be missing.**